 Consulting services range from business model review and technical consulting to interim executive positions.

-The topics of fragmentation, disintermediation, Regulation Fair Disclosure, Sarbanes-Oxley and high speed trading, are discussed in our 2008 paper “Information Flow and Finance: Compliance is a Poor Substitute for Accountability”.
-This paper described, in laymen's terms, a three-phase accountability mechanism within financial institutions that was, in our view, inadvertently disabled via regulation, legislation and automation.
+The topics of fragmentation, disintermediation, Regulation Fair Disclosure, Sarbanes-Oxley and high speed trading, were discussed in a working paper “Information Flow and Finance: Compliance is a Poor Substitute for Accountability”.
+This paper described, in laymen's terms, a three-phase accountability mechanism within financial institutions that was, in our view, inadvertently weakened over time.
 In our view, that mechanism drove a powerful internal system used to optimize both profitability and product integrity in the form of well structured, sustainable, liquid financial products.
 Since that paper was written, billions of dollars have poured into the financial technology (“FinTech”) sector.
-As FinTech matures, self-governance mechanisms could be reintroduced in an automated form.
+It is our view that as FinTech matures, self-governance mechanisms could be reintroduced in an automated form.